 The second page of the survey contains a Message Item.
 The text in this item reads: “Welcome to our survey XXXXX.”
 We will apply a merging code here to replace XXXXX.
 In a live survey, the merging code will automatically populate with the answer to “What is your name?”, entered on the previous page.

-NOTE: The source for merged text must be located on a previous page.
+NOTE: When merging text from a previous question, the source for the merged text must be located on a previous page.

 Follow the steps below to complete this text merge: